Help keep your pet safe by being aware of these household hazards:

 Tobacco products can cause excitement, salivation, vomiting, muscle weakness, and coma or death, and toxic effects can develop within minutes.
 Keep cigarettes, ashtrays, nicotine gum and patches out of reach of pets.
-The new e-cigarette liquids are also toxic.
+E-cigarette liquids are also toxic.

-While it’s rare for pets to ingest enough marijuana to cause death, medical treatment may still be needed, depending on how much was consumed and in what form (for instance, if baked with chocolate it may be more toxic).
 THC is the component of marijuana that can cause illness in pets, particularly dogs.
+Medical treatment may be needed, depending on how much was consumed and in what form—for instance, if baked with chocolate it can be more toxic.
 Please keep all marijuana plants, as well as products and foods containing marijuana (edibles), in secure locations such as pet-proof containers and in locked cabinets.
 Signs of marijuana poisoning in dogs and cats include glassy eyes, stumbling, incoordination, dilated pupils, vomiting, coma, and urinary incontinence.

 Household Cleaning Products

 Products containing bleach can burn your pet's skin upon contact; many cleaners can be poisonous if ingested.
 Close cleaning product containers tightly when not in use and store securely.
 Keep toilet lids closed to prevent pets from drinking treated toilet water.